gjerdrun/kingshot_guide/docs/events/bear-hunt.md

+---
+hide:
+    - toc
+---

 # Bear Hunt

 The goal is to do maximum damage on the Bear.

-There are two options for this, Rally Leader and Rally Joiners, the Rally Leaders should consist of players with a high troop capacity. using the best heroes with the most damage/lethality up they can get.
-Then you have the Rally Joiners, They join the Rally Leaders with heroes having "Lethality" or "Damage up" exploration skills.
+There are two roles: Rally Leaders and Rally Joiners.
+Rally Leaders should be players with high troop capacity, using the best heroes with the most damage/lethality up they can get.
+Rally Joiners join the Rally Leaders with heroes having "Lethality" or "Damage up" exploration skills.

 === "Rally Leaders"